 No Fault Found (NFF)

-The maintenance of aircraft electronic Line Replaceable Assemblies (LRUs) and Weapon Replaceable Assemblies (WRAs) pose an ever increasing challenge.
-Much of the challenge is related to intermittent faults which occur due to aging wiring and inter-connections.
+The maintenance of aircraft electronic Line Replaceable Assemblies (LRUs), Weapon Replaceable Assemblies (WRAs), and their corresponding Electrical Wiring Interconnect Systems (EWIS) / cable harnesses pose an ever increasing maintenance challenge.
+Much of the challenge is related to intermittent faults which occur due to aging wiring and interconnections devices that degrade over time.
+Current Automatic Test Equipment (ATE) serially scans one function or circuit at a time as per its design.
+This can lead us further away from the root-cause identification of intermittent issues.

 • No Fault Found (NFF)